 Fixed Income Securities Risk.
 Fixed income securities are subject to credit risk and interest rate risk.
 Credit risk refers to the possibility that the issuer of a security will not make timely interest payments or repay the principal of the debt issued (i.e., default on its obligations).
 A downgrade or default on securities held by the Fund could adversely affect the Fund's performance.
 Generally, the longer the maturity and the lower the credit quality of a security, the more sensitive it is to credit risk.
 Interest rate risk refers to fluctuations in the value of a debt resulting from changes in the level of interest rates.
 When interest rates go up, the prices of most debt instruments generally go down; and when interest rates go down, the prices of most debt instruments generally go up.
 Debt instruments with longer durations tend to be more sensitive to interest rate changes, typically making them more volatile.
-Interest rates have recently increased and may continue increasing, thereby heightening the risks associated with rising interest rates volatility, greater risk of asset seizures and capital controls, lower trading volume, political and economic instability, greater risk of market shutdown, and more governmental limitations on foreign investments than typically found in developed markets.
+Interest rates have recently increased and may continue increasing, thereby heightening the risks associated with rising interest rates.

+Emerging Markets Risk.
+Securities issued by entities with substantial operations or holdings in emerging market countries may involve additional risks and are subject to greater risk of loss than investments in developed markets.
+This is due to, among other things, greater market volatility, greater risk of asset seizures and capital controls, lower trading volume, political and economic instability, greater risk of market shutdown, and more governmental limitations on foreign investments in emerging market countries than typically found in developed markets.
 The economies of emerging markets, and China in particular, may be heavily reliant upon international trade and may suffer disproportionately if international trading declines or is disrupted.